JupiterOne/insights-dashboards/src/boards/cloud-instance-workload-analysis/readme.md

 ![sample-screenshot](board.png)

+This is an interactive dashboard that will prompt you to enter the hostname or IP address or instance ID of a cloud workload / instance.

-This board answers 5 key questions for any given virtual instance or workload across all 3 major CSPs in seconds:
+This board answers these key questions for any given virtual instance or workload across all 3 major CSPs in seconds:

 What resources are connected to it?
 What else are in the same blast radius?